NamespaceNick/job-bot/README.md

 - [ ] Aggregate job postings in Google Sheet
 - [ ] Send Discord notifications for new job postings
 - [ ] Send Discord notifications upon errors
+- [ ] Allow webpage configuration through spreadsheet
+- [ ] Track how long a job has been posted
 - [ ] Include link to job posting in spreadsheet